david-garcia-nete/policy-bubble/README.md

-# Policy Bubble
+# Policy Bubble - ZendSkeletonApplication

 ## Introduction

-This is an application using the Zend Framework MVC layer and module systems.
+This is a skeleton application using the Zend Framework MVC layer and module systems.
+This application is meant to be used as a starting place for those looking to get their feet wet with Zend Framework.

 ## Installation using Composer